I, like probably many others, started drinking and smoking at an early age. I lived in Bristol where drugs seemed to be part of growing up.

 23rd Oct 2013 I stopped drinking, and have never looked back.
 Gone was that “shall I shan’t I have one”, gone was all the indecision, gone was the lying and the deception.
 I was able to fool everyone, but I realised that once I was lying to myself there was nowhere else to go.

 I went to AA meetings, I carried on with my sessions with my therapist, and slowly I got my life back.
 I can honestly say I have never felt better.
 I still hang with friends and socialise as I did before, but now the pressure is off.
 I don’t care if they drink, that’s their choice.
-All I care is that I don’t.
+All I care about is that I don’t.
 That’s my choice.

 When I was touring and also at my lowest ebb, I didn’t know where to turn.
 But that’s why I wanted to get something like MUSIC SUPPORT going.
-It is somewhere that people who do what we do, can talk to their peers who have been there, done that, and know the pressures intimately.
+It is somewhere that people who do what we do can talk to their peers who have been there, done that, and know the pressures intimately.
 We are not here to judge, we are here to say, we understand and we want to help.
 And if I am able to help one person to climb out of the bottom bunk of despair, then I will feel that life really is about giving.

-One of my dear fiends who is a World famous entertainer said to me one day” I’m off to see my therapist, we are going inside my head, and that is not a place I would ever go unaccompanied!!”
+One of my dear friends who is a World famous entertainer said to me one day” I’m off to see my therapist, we are going inside my head, and that is not a place I would ever go unaccompanied!!”

 Thanks for reading, and well done for getting this far.